arwhyte/xcaliper-docs/caliperxapi.md

 }
 ```

-Similarly, if `object.objectType` = "SubStatement" xCaliper can either map the xAPI Statement `object` to a generic Caliper `Event` or retain the xAPI type and provide an inline @context based on Jason Haag's draft [xAPI ontology](https://github.com/arwhyte/xapi-ontology/blob/master/ontology.rdf).
+Similarly, if the `object.objectType` = "SubStatement" xCaliper can either map the xAPI Statement `object` to a generic Caliper `Event` or retain the xAPI type and provide an inline @context based on Jason Haag's draft [xAPI ontology](https://github.com/arwhyte/xapi-ontology/blob/master/ontology.rdf).
 The xAPI SubStatement should include values for all required Caliper `Event` properties.

 #### Statement `result` processing
 Unlike Caliper, xAPI provides its Statement with a top-level `result` property.
 This sort of privileging is understandable given xAPI's SCORM antecedent and roots in corporate training where compliance is a key goal.
 A Caliper `Result` is but one of a number of "generated" entities that may be produced during an interaction such as grading an assignment.
 When xCaliper encounters an xAPI Statement `Result` it will map it to `Event.generated`.